spoonk/chip-imaging/frontend/README.md

 [ x ] zoom the html element not the canvas for the image canvas component
     - stuff can go out of bounds on canvas if too much zoom [ ] zoom slider for manual align
+[ ] use MUI stack for laying out buttons

+[ ] implement stitcher manager for cleaner code

 [ ] clean up server routes with blueprints